|Title:||Baseball Head Coach|

 The 2001 season marked the Huskies fifth straight 30-win season with an impressive 37-14 record.
 The Huskies won the Little East Conference regular season title and the NCAA New England Regional tournament crown along the way to making the program’s sixth trip to the Division III World Series.

 A former standout player at the University of Maine, Flaherty has earned many honors throughout his coaching career.
 He was named 1991 and 1997 NCAA Division III National Coach of the Year by the American Baseball Coaches Association (ABCA), and was voted New England Coach of the Year in 1989, 1990, and 1991.
 In addition, he has been named Diamond District One Baseball Coach of the Year on three occasions (1989, 1991, and 1992).
-He was named the Little East Conference Coach of the Year in 1997, 1999, 2001, 2006, 2009 and 2012.
+His peers have voted Flaherty the Little East Conference Coach of the Year seven times (1997, 1999, 2001, 2006, 2009, 2012, 2013).

 In January 2005, Flaherty was inducted into the American Baseball Coaches Association Hall of Fame.
 Flaherty was inducted along with Gary Adams of the University of California, Los Angeles (UCLA), Russ Frazier of Louisburg College (Louisburg, N.C.), Sonny Pittaro of Rider College (Lawrenceville, N.J.), Enos Seymour of the University of Oklahoma and George Valesente of Ithaca College.